andreleite/okta-for-static-site/README.md

 ### Custom 404 file

-Use the correspondent parameter to inform a custom 404 page.
+Use the `custom404` parameter to inform a custom 404 page.